 Margaret Bird, the editor

 She was elected a Fellow of the Royal Historical Society in 2016 in recognition of her contribution to historical scholarship.
+Her Mary Hardy volumes gained Highly Commended in the Rural History Prize 2021.

 Born in central London in 1946, she read Modern History at St Anne’s College, Oxford and gained her master’s degree in Modern History at Royal Holloway.
 For both degrees she specialised in aspects of English history in the eighteenth century.